¸´ÔÓÐÔÎÄÕª NO£º2003.24

 conditions such as allergies and asthma?
 "Our indigenous organisms are part

 of our own physiology," (¡K).
-"Their extinction may play a role in some of
+"Their extinction may play a role

 our post-modern diseases."